frederic-perez/AmE-dictionary/data/dictionary.md

 __zoomorphic__ _adj_ /zoh-uh-MOR-fik/ Having the form of an animal. _Using cookie cutters, the children made zoomorphic treats to bring to the bake sale._
 __zoonotic__ _adj_
 __zoophobia__ _n_ /zo-uh-FOH-bee-uh/ __1__ An unusual fear of animals.
 Some examples of zoophobia are acarophobia (insects), ailurophobia (cats), arachnophobia (spiders), and cynophobia (dogs). __2__ A dislike of keeping animals in captivity.
+__zoot suit__ _n_ A man’s suit popular during the early 1940s, characterized by wide-legged, tight-cuffed trousers and a long coat with wide lapels and heavily padded, wide shoulders.
 __zoot__ _n_ :four: (zoot suit) A zoot suit is an old fashioned men’s suit of exaggerated proportions.
 You will definitely get attention if you wear a zoot suit to a school dance. _Zoot pants._
 __zucchini__ _n_ :three::pencil2::hammer: :es: calabacín
 __zugzwang__ _n_ A situation in a chess game in which a player is forced to make an undesirable or disadvantageous move.